ArduCAM/Color-Object-Tracking/README.md

 <h2>Live Webcam Color-Object-Tracking</h2><br>
-Tracking any  color object (green here) using OpenCV.
+Tracking any  color object (blue here) using OpenCV.
 Also used threading to increase the fps.

 <h3>Code Requirements</h3><br>
 1.Python<br>